-- 1.7 The Scheme will be delivered and financed by Clarion Housing Group (the Developer).
-Although the term 'Developer' is used at all times in this Statement of Reasons, many of the actions attributed to Clarion/the Developer will in practice have been undertaken by former manifestations of the organisation which is now known as Clarion, in particular Merton Priory Homes or Circle Housing Merton Priory. - 1.8 Merton Priory Homes (also known as Circle Housing Merton Priory) was formed in 2010 as a result of the transfer of the Council's social housing stock to Merton Priory Homes, which became a subsidiary within the Circle Housing Group.
+- 1.11 The Scheme will be delivered and financed by Clarion Housing Group (the Developer).
+Although the term 'Developer' is used at all times in this Statement of Case, many of the actions attributed to Clarion / the Developer will in practice have been undertaken by former manifestations of the organisation which is now known as Clarion, in particular Merton Priory Homes or Circle Housing Merton Priory. - 1.12 Merton Priory Homes (also known as Circle Housing Merton Priory)was formed in 2010, which became a subsidiary within the Circle Housing Group.
 In November 2016, the Circle Housing Group (the parent company of Merton Priory Homes) merged with the Affinity Sutton Group to form a new parent company, Clarion Housing Group Ltd (this is a charitable housing association).
-Clarion Housing Group is comprised of various companies, which together form the largest housing group in the country, holding over 125,000 homes.
+Clarion Housing Group is comprised of various companies, which together form the largest housing group in the country, owning and managing over 125,000 homes.